mjfarooq/mjfarooq.github.io/content/_index.md

       title: Recent News
       text: |-
         - **Mar 2025** – IEEE ICC 2025 Workshop on Emerging Technologies in Aerial and Space Networks.
 Congrats Yuhui and Xingqi!
-        - **Feb 2025** – Paper accepted in IEEE NDSS 2025 workshop on Security and Privacy in Next-Generation Networks (FutureG).
+        - **Feb 2025** – Paper accepted in NDSS 2025 workshop on Security and Privacy in Next-Generation Networks (FutureG).
 Congrats Xingqi and Yuhui!
         - **Feb 2025** – Papers accepted in IEEE NGResNet (Cyber Resilient Networks).
 Congrats Xingqi and Yuhui!
         - **Feb 2025** – Elevated to Senior Member of IEEE.
         - **Jan 2025** – Paper accepted in IEEE ICC 2025, Montreal, Canada.
 Congrats Xingqi!